-Senators Worry Post Office Changes May Obstruct November Ballots
+Senators Worry Changes at Post Office Could Obstruct November Ballots

 Partenheimer said the agency would “continually review” its practices and adjust them, when required, “to ensure that we operate in an efficient and effective manner.”
 He also sought to emphasize that DeJoy was appointed by the Postal Service Board of Governors, and not the president, as others, he said, had falsely reported.

-A spokesperson for Sen. Klobuchar, who cosigned the USPS letter, said the sudden changes at the agency had given the Minnesota senator cause to be concerned that the integrity of elections may be in peril.
+Sen. Klobuchar, who cosigned the USPS letter, remains concerned about the potential for the changes to undermine the integrity of elections nationwide, a spokesperson said.

 President Trump, meanwhile, floated the idea on Thursday that the November election could be delayed because, he said on Twitter, expanding mail-in ballots due to public covid-19 concerns would cause the “greatest election disaster in history.”
 In the New York Times, the co-founder of the powerful conservative legal group the Federalist Society, a Trump ally, called the tweet “fascistic,” adding it was “itself grounds for the president’s immediate impeachment again.”